danieldazavz/msmes_burdens/README.md

 Contents:
 R scripts for preparing and cleaning control variable data.
-Scripts for processing the Economic Census and ENCRIGE databases.
-ANOVA test scripts.
+Scripts for processing the Economic Census and ENCRIGE databases, including ANOVA test scripts.

 3_tables